 We wish they were called splints or supports because the word pessary makes us think about suppositories for thrush, which these most certainly are not.
 These are un-medicated, support devices.
 We call them by our acronym POP (pelvic organ pessary) because POP sounds fun.

-We are a young, innovative, Australian medical device company run by women for women.
-We target a super specific niche of gynaecology but an area that affects up to 50% of women at some stage in their life.
+We are a young, innovative, Australian medical device company.
+We target a super specific niche of gynaecology but an area that affects up to 50% of females at some stage in their life.
 1 in 5 women will seek surgical intervention.
-An unspoken area of women’s health that affects sexual function, exercise, daily activities and body image.
+Prolapse is an unspoken aspect of female health that affects sexual function, exercise, daily activities and body image.